Follow the Park's Progress by following the NYC Parks Capital Project Tracker HERE.

-- Given all the evidence of increasing residential density in CD4, a district that ranks last on several key open space metrics, the Community Board and elected officials endorse the Park Proposal.
+- Given all the evidence of increasing residential density in CD3 /Community Board 4, a district that ranks last on several key open space metrics, the Community Board and elected officials endorse the Park Proposal.

-- Parks Department conducts necessary capital budgeting, survey work, landscape architecture research, and environmental review (CEQR).
+- Parks Department conducts necessary survey work, soil study, environmental review (CEQR) and capital budgeting.

 - 20th Street Park is designed and built.

 - SUCCESS!
 The Chelsea neighborhood celebrates its first new interior playground in over 40 years!
 Our community district makes meaningful progress on its open space goals and improves quality of life for thousands of residents.
 New York City moves closer to the PlaNYC vision of a park within a ½ mile, 10-minute walk of all New Yorkers — A community win-win!

 You Can Help Us